sam-wee/edb-osp/pages/faq.md

 Wechat ID: SGGlobalNetwork

 ### How can I contact SGN?
-Please email us at hello@singaporeglobalnetwork.com.
+Please email us at hello@singaporeglobalnetwork.sg.